-The Company has now drilled approximately 52,000 m (164 holes) as part of its Feasibility Study drill program (since the data cut-off for the PFS study).
-This includes approximately 35,000 m of reserve definition and expansion drilling, 7,000 m of condemnation drilling, and 10,000 m of engineering drilling (hydrogeology and geotechnical).
-Engineering drilling will be ongoing through the remainder of the year along with the property-wide drill program which commenced last month.
-Property-wide drilling will initially target large chargeability anomalies in the Sanson area (approximately 3.5 km to the northeast of Cordero) and skarn targets at depth in the northeast of the deposit.

-Excellent progress has been made so far this year on the critical de-risking items for Cordero as we systematically advance the Project towards a construction decision.
+The Company has now drilled approximately 58,200 m (196 holes) as part of its Feasibility Study drill program (since the data cut-off for the PFS study).
+This includes approximately 40,000 m of reserve definition and expansion drilling, 7,000 m of condemnation drilling, and 11,200 m of engineering drilling (hydrogeology and geotechnical).
+Engineering drilling will be ongoing through the remainder of the year and we have made excellent progress this year on the critical de-risking items for Cordero as we systematically advance the Project towards a construction decision.
 The Company recently secured surface rights covering the proposed open pit and key infrastructure locations at the Project, as well as a significant volume of water rights.
 The findings from two power studies were received earlier this year, confirming there is sufficient capacity in the existing power grid to supply the Project for mine operations, and establishing the work required to access the grid.